Sage-Bionetworks-Workflows/py-dcqc/CONTRIBUTING.md

 1. Follow the steps above to set up `py-dcqc` and create your contribution.

+1. Include a class docstring that describes the purpose of the test.

 1. Include the following class attributes:

    - `tier`: An `int` value describing the complexity of the test contributed. `tier` values include: